pkic/pkimm/categories/awareness/_index.md

 #### Guidance

-The single point of contact (SPOC) provides convenient way for any PKI participant to contact the organization and responsible personnel of the PKI implementation.
+The single point of contact (SPOC) provides a convenient way for any PKI participant to contact the organization and responsible personnel of the PKI implementation.
 The single point of contact should be available 24/7 and should be able to provide relevant information and trigger appropriate procedures if needed based on the situation.

 Contact information for the SPOC should be disclosed to all PKI participants.
 The SPOC may be reached through different communication channels, such as: